All Episodes

 steve bannon

-Well, as you know, with the with the the onslaught of news geopolitically, you know, it's Zelensky's in the White House Day.
+Bo, as you know, with the onslaught of news geopolitically, you know, Zelensky's in the White House day.

 We're on the verge of war with the Russians.

-We got a war economic war with the Chinese County's Party, Venezuela, all over.
+We've got an economic war with the Chinese Congress Party, Venezuela, all over.

-Why is what the Moms for Liberty doing so important that you're down there covering and Rav were given wall-to-wall coverage this weekend?
+Why is what the Moms for Liberty doing so important that you're down there covering it?

 beau davidson